 Although our outreach ministries change, depending on the needs of the community and society at large, several components are constant.

 Food Pantry: For 30 years our congregation has operated an on-site food pantry.
 Ms. Gretchen Macht, the volunteer coordinator, graciously gives of her time to assure that the pantry is stocked and managed by a large team of congregational and neighborhood volunteers.
-The Lakeview Food Pantry is open every Monday evening from 4:30 to 6:30 pm.
-It is fully accessible on the lower level of Lakeview Lutheran Church.
-The Food Pantry is a walk-in pantry.
-Please bring and ID and proof of address.
+The Lakeview Food Pantry is open every Monday evening from 4:00 to 6:00 pm.
+The Food Pantry is a drive-thru/walk-up pantry.
+Please bring an ID.
 Individuals interested in making financial or in-kind donations to the pantry, or who may be interested in working in the pantry, should contact the church directly.

 Knitting/Crocheting Ministry: Each month folks who knit and crochet gather to enjoy fellowship and ministry.
 They knit a variety of projects including prayer shawls, skullcaps for military personnel, afghans for Warm Up America etc. All skill levels are invited to attend.
 Coffee is served!